G.I. Joe: A Real American Hero (Skybound Entertainment)

 G.I.
-Joe: A Real American Hero is an ongoing American comic book series published by Image Comics and Skybound Entertainment based on the G.I.
-Joe toy line by Donald Levine and Hasbro.
+Joe: A Real American Hero is an ongoing American comic book series published by Image Comics and Skybound Entertainment based on Hasbro's G.I.
+Joe toy line by Stanley Weston and Donald Levine.
 The series is being written by Larry Hama and continues the run left from the previous series by Marvel Comics and IDW Publishing, starting with issue #301.
 The series debuted on November 15, 2023.

 Premise

 A new era for G.I.
 Joe begins in G.I.
 Joe: A Real American Hero #301 with this jumping on point for new readers as your favorite characters – Duke, Scarlett, Roadblock, Storm Shadow, Cobra Commander, Serpentor and more – are back for new battles, new friends, new enemies and…THE RETURN OF THE ORIGINAL SNAKE-EYES!